Feeling Tired? It Could Be Your Birth Control

 The Other F-Word: Why Fatigue Can Be Caused By Your Birth Control

-I just started birth control and I’ve become super tired–is this normal?
+I just started birth control and I’m constantly tired–is this normal?

 Why does my birth control make me tired?

-There are several reasons why birth control can make you tired.
+There are several reasons why the pill can cause fatigue at first:

 What can I do?

-- Replenish your B vitamins.
+Replenish B vitamins.
 B vitamins are necessary for our mental health and acuity.
-Basically, if we don’t get enough of them, we can feel majorly depressed as well as foggy and weak.
-Hormonal birth control is known to deplete B vitamins such as B6 and B12, which are supremely important to our energy levels.
-Solution?
-Get more B vitamins.
-Check out what our Top Up Tonic can do for you below.
+Not enough B vitamins can make us feel depressed, foggy, and weak.
+Birth control exhausts B vitamins such as B6 and B12, which are critical for energy maintenance.
+Unsure of how to get B vitamins?
+Check out our Top Up Tonic below.

-- Increase magnesium levels.
-Hormonal birth control also depletes your magnesium levels.
-Magnesium deficiency can seriously impair energy production.
-When you don’t have enough magnesium, chronic inflammation can occur and that can lead to chronic fatigue.
+Increase magnesium levels.
+Birth control also depletes magnesium levels.
+Magnesium deficiency can seriously impair energy production and lead to chronic inflammation and chronic fatigue.

-- Get more antioxidants.
-Antioxidants like vitamins C and E, selenium and CoQ10 are needed to support healthy energy production.
-Unfortunately, oral contraceptives are known to deplete these much-needed nutrients.
+More antioxidants.
+Antioxidants like vitamins C and E, selenium, and CoQ10 are essential to support healthy energy production.
+Unfortunately, birth control also drains these crucial nutrients.

-- Start our Top Up Tonic.
-Our Top Up Tonic can help.
-Top Up Tonic replenishes levels of the vital nutrients and antioxidants that are crucial to energy production.
-With key vitamins and nutrients including vitamin B6, B12, vitamin C, vitamin E, zinc, selenium and CoQ10, our tonic supports your body with the nutrients needed for thyroid and adrenal health so that you can feel energized all day long (without that extra need for a cup of coffee).
+Start our Top Up Tonic.
+Our holy grail of nourishment.
+The Top Up Tonic replenishes vital nutrients and antioxidants crucial to energy production that are depleted by birth control.
+Key ingredients including vitamins B6, B12, C and E, zinc, selenium, and CoQ10, restore balance and boost thyroid and adrenal health so you can feel energized all day long.